Education Team

 Laken Mize

-Laken is our Conservation Educator from Montgomery, Texas.
-She is currently a senior at Stephen F. Austin State University pursuing a Bachelor of Science in Forestry with an emphasis on Wildlife Management.
-She is currently the vice president of the SFASU Student Chapter of the Wildlife Society and is also active in the Society of American Foresters and Ducks Unlimited.
-Upon graduating, she plans to pursue a master’s degree relating to wildlife management.
+Laken is our Social Media Specialist from Montgomery, Texas.
+She received her Bachelor of Science in Forestry with an emphasis on Wildlife Management degree from Stephen F. Austin State University.
+There, she served as the vice president of the SFASU Student Chapter of the Wildlife Society and was active in the Society of American Foresters and Ducks Unlimited.
+She is currently a graduate student at Texas Tech University in the Department of Natural Resource Management.
 She enjoys many outdoor hobbies, such as hiking, camping, hunting, and fishing.
-Her main passion is educating the public about the importance of conservation principles and active management of our habitats to ensure it is around for future generations to come.
+Her main passion is educating the public about the importance of conservation principles and the active management of our habitats to ensure it is around for future generations to come.